Separation Sunday

-Separation Sunday is the second studio album by the American indie rock band The Hold Steady, released on May 3, 2005 through Frenchkiss Records.
-A concept album, Separation Sunday follows the interconnected stories of several fictional characters: Craig (the narrator), Holly (short for Halleluiah), a sometimes addict, sometimes prostitute, sometimes born again Christian/Catholic (and sometimes all three simultaneously); Charlemagne, a pimp; and Gideon, a skinhead, as they travel from city to city and party to party.
+A concept album, Separation Sunday follows the interconnected stories of several fictional characters: Craig (the narrator), Holly (short for Halleluiah), a sometimes addict, sometimes prostitute, sometimes born again Christian or Catholic (and sometimes all three simultaneously); Charlemagne, a pimp; and Gideon, a skinhead, as they travel from city to city and party to party.

 Separation Sunday is lyrically dense, full of Biblical allusions, self-reference word play, and puns.
-Vocalist/songwriter Craig Finn typically delivers these lyrics in a distinct flavor of sprechgesang.

-Musically, Separation Sunday touches on elements of Classic rock: guitar solos, riff-based structures, use of piano and organ, and guitar harmony.
-Structurally, however, most songs eschew the standard verse-chorus-verse song structure, frequently foregoing choruses or refrains altogether.
-In a review of the album, Blender described The Hold Steady as "sound[ing] like the best bar band in the world."
+Lead vocalist and lyricist Craig Finn delivered these lyrics in a distinct flavor of sprechgesang.
+Musically, Separation Sunday touches on elements of classic rock, with guitar solos, riff-based structures, use of piano and organ, and guitar harmony.
+Structurally, however, most songs eschew the standard verse-chorus-verse song structure, frequently forgoing choruses or refrains altogether.
+In a review of the album, Blender described the Hold Steady as "sound[ing] like the best bar band in the world."